 8. Experiment with the ad placements.
 Adding more ad units may decrease the fill rates and negatively impact the user experience.

-In case, you need any help with optimization, feel free to tag us on Twitter.
+In case, you need any help with optimization, feel free to reach out to us.